 The recruitment process tends to be rather long, so check how long it will take to get a response.

-Most employers expecting to receive your CV together with a cover letter translated and certified qualifications and copies of diplomas.
+Most employers expect to receive your CV together with a cover letter translated and certified qualifications and copies of diplomas.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.